DataMIL: Selecting Data for Robot Imitation Learning with Datamodels: Experiments

 \subsection{Results}

-\emph{How does data selected using \method{} impact policy performance?} \taskFigWidth{0.25\textwidth}
+\emph{How does data selected using \method{} impact policy performance?}

 \textbf{Metaworld.} MetaWorld’s 50 manipulation tasks offer a rigorous testbed for data selection.
-We construct our prior dataset $\mathcal{D}$ by combining (1) expert demonstrations generated by scripted policies and (2) lower-quality exploration trajectories sampled from the replay buffer of a multi-task SAC agent trained across all tasks (see the appendix for details).
-For each task, we use 5 expert demos as $\mathcal{D}_{target}$, and use the regression-based datamodel estimator to select the top 10\% of samples (Sec. \ref{sec:method})
+We construct our prior multi-task dataset $\mathcal{D}$ by combining (1) expert demonstrations generated by scripted policies and (2) lower-quality exploration trajectories sampled from the replay buffer of a multi-task SAC agent trained across all tasks (see App.~\ref{app:training_meta} for details).
+For each task, we use 5 expert demos as $\mathcal{D}_{target}$, and use the regression-based datamodel estimator to select the top 10\% of samples~(Sec.~\ref{sec:method}).

 This setup is challenging as the selection method must both identify relevant tasks and filter noisy, suboptimal actions from the autonomous data.
 In Fig.~\ref{fig:results_meta}, we report policy performance averaged over all 50 tasks.
-Similarity-based baselines perform poorly: state-only retrieval (\textbf{SR}) fails to reject poor actions, action-only retrieval (\textbf{AR}) selects irrelevant tasks with similar action distributions, and state-action retrieval (\textbf{BR}) gives equal weight to both modalities, which may not be the appropriate recipe for all tasks.
-In contrast, by directly estimating each sample’s influence on downstream policy performance, \method{} robustly identifies useful demonstrations and discards harmful samples.
+Similarity-based baselines perform poorly: state-only (\textbf{SR}) fails to reject poor actions, action-only (\textbf{AR}) selects irrelevant tasks with similar action distributions, and state-action retrieval (\textbf{BR}) gives equal weight to both modalities, which may not be the appropriate recipe for all tasks~(App.~\ref{app:metaworld_qualitative} provides a qualitative analysis).
+In contrast, by directly estimating each sample’s influence on policy performance, \method{} effectively identifies useful demonstrations and discards harmful samples.

 \emph{Can we scale \method{} to larger and more complex policy classes?}